 However, the CEO, who concurrently serves as the PICOQC, did not sufficiently understand laws and regulations related to independence.
-As a result, when partners performing audit engagements for large companies, etc. as assistants to engagement partners were involved in the audit work for a longer period of time than engagement partners, the CEO/PICOQC did not consider whether those partners were equivalent to other engagement team members responsible for making important decisions and judgments related to important matters of audit engagement.
+As a result, when partners performing audit engagements for large companies, etc. as assistants to engagement partners were involved in the audit work for equivalent or a longer period of time than engagement partners, the CEO/PICOQC did not consider whether such partners were other engagement team members responsible for making important decisions and judgments related to important matters of audit engagement.
 Moreover, some engagement partners were violating the firm's policy concerning long-term involvement in audit engagements for companies other than large companies, etc. that was prescribed by the internal rules by continuing to be involved for more than 10 years.
+(The Act, Article 24-3; Ordinance for Enforcement of the Certified Public Accountants Act, Article 9, paragraph 3; Guideline for Independence, Section 1, paragraph 139; Quality Control Standards Statement No. 1, paragraph 24)

-(The Act, Article 24-3; Ordinance for Enforcement of the Certified Public Accountants Act, Article 9, paragraph 3; Guideline for Independence, Section 1, paragraph 139; Quality Control Standards Committee Statement No. 1, paragraph 24)
+Case 3: Inappropriate response to inspection

-Case 5: Inappropriate response to inspection
+The audit firm submitted the inspection-related documentation to inspectors as if it had been prepared in a timely manner even though some partners and staff members had prepared some documents relating to quality management system after cut-off date of inspection or they had prepared some audit documents relating to individual audit engagement and inserted into the audit final file which had been completed and assembled before.

-The audit firm submitted the inspection-related documentation to inspectors as if it had been prepared in a timely manner even though some documents relating to quality management system had been prepared after cut-off date of inspection by some partners and staff members or some audit documents relating to individual audit engagement had been prepared after cut-off date of inspection and inserted into the audit final file which had been completed and assembled before.
 (The Act, Articles 26, 28-3, and 34-14-3)